 A time to embrace and a time to refrain…

 I live with a packrat who holds on to everything.
-This evening, we had one of “those” discussions—over a Pyrex measuring cup, of all things.
+Not long ago, we had one of “those” discussions—over a Pyrex measuring cup, of all things.
 We live in a high-rise flat with a galley kitchen and finite cabinet space.
-Given the paraphernalia we’ve collected over the years, every inch is precious.
-So when I found a collapsible cup that tucks into a drawer, I snapped it up.
-My partner came in tonight just as I trashed the old cup.
+Given the paraphernalia we’ve collected over 14 years of living here, every inch is precious.
+When I found a collapsible cup that tucks into a drawer, I snapped it up.
+My partner came in just as I dropped the old cup in the trash.
 With not a word, his look said it all.
 We’ll never use both at the same time, I told him.
 He suggested someone might want it.
 “Of course,” I said.
 “The next time somebody says, ‘Boy, I wish I had a measuring cup’ we’ll have one.”
 He wandered off, muttering about how I love to throw out perfectly good stuff.
 As I saw it, though, I replaced one cup with another to free up space the old one required.
 Keeping both cancelled the new one’s advantages.
 The Pyrex cup was history.

 Growing in knowledge of Christ, we pick up better tools to replace old ones used for the same purpose.
 No finer example of this exists than love.
 Younger, less experienced followers of Jesus love out of obligation; it’s what He asked us to do.
 But as we mature, we learn love is an opportunity to introduce God’s presence to people and situations that need it.
 If we hang on to love as what we’re supposed to do, we negate advantages gained by approaching it as a privilege.
 Obligatory love is history, replaced by love no less obedient to Christ, yet far superior in effectiveness.
 This is why, transitioning from spiritual gifts in 1 Corinthians 12 to love in chapter 13, Paul writes, “And now I will show you the most excellent way.”